-No danger indicators were identified.
-This was indicated on the bottom of page 5.
+No danger indicators were identified, as indicated on the bottom of page five.

 Identify the safety decision by marking the appropriate box.
-This decision should be based on the assessment of all danger indicators, safety interventions, and any other information known about the case.
+This decision should be based on assessing all danger indicators, safety interventions, and any other information about the case.
 Check only one response.